GoogleCloudPlatform/community/tutorials/deploy-dependency-track/index.md

 In this tutorial, you use the [Artifact Registry](https://cloud.google.com/artifact-registry) service to store container images, and you use the [Container Analysis](https://cloud.google.com/container-analysis/docs/container-analysis) service to scan the images for vulnerabilities.

-Because Artifact Registry and Container Analysis have associated costs, you might choose to use the images directly from Docker Hub instead of using these services.
+Because Artifact Registry and Container Analysis have associated costs, you could choose to use the images directly from Docker Hub instead of using these services.
 However, there are advantages to using these services in a production system:

 * You have a copy of the images local to your project.
 This protects your environment